 Kingdom impact required far more than “writing a check.”
 There were assets mobilized, administrative talents leveraged, and logistical problems solved along the way.
-This doesn’t sound too different from today.
+This doesn’t sound too different from what we do today.

 Giving takes a bit of work.
-But the work is worth it and is a worthy spiritual task.
-The work we do to make it happen facilitates the expansion of God’s kingdom.
+But there is often joy in this work, and it is a worthy spiritual task.
+The work we do to make gifts happen facilitates the expansion of God’s kingdom.
 Giving is worship, and we’re called to do it excellently (2 Corinthians 8:7).

 - God’s calling for our giving may require asset-based strategies to supplement our regular cash-based giving.

-As some super-users of NCF have joked, “friends don’t let friends give cash.”
-While the early Christians didn’t have the same tax reasons to do non-liquid gifts, the size of their mission meant that cash giving alone wasn’t enough to get the job done.
+As some super-users of NCF have joked, “Friends don’t let friends give cash.”
+While the early Christians didn’t have the same tax reasons to do non-liquid gifts as we do, the size of their mission meant that cash giving alone wasn’t enough to get the job done.

 As the early Christians faced the world, they saw immense spiritual and physical poverty all around them.
 Rather than acting as individual givers, they came together and sought collective impact with their giving.